Kyrene District Office Complex Improvements

 The District Office Complex improvements will not have any impact to current or future school projects, and no funds will be pulled from schools.
 The vast majority (93%) of Kyrene bond funds go directly to support school facilities.
 The improvements will be funded from multiple non-bond sources, including District Additional Assistance.

 Work will be completed in phases and will take an estimated three years to complete.
-Phase 1 work will begin in Spring of 2023 and will include portions of the administration building, which is the primary public access point for the District Office Complex.
-Other areas of the complex, including remaining areas of the administration building, the Transportation building, and other facilities will be addressed in future phases.
+Phase 1 work, which included portions of the administration building, which is the primary public access point for the District Office Complex, was completed in Winter of 2023 followed by the beginning of work for Phase 2.
+Phase 2 will include the remaining areas of the administration building, some external buildings and the Ben Furlong parking lot.
+The Transportation building and other facilities will be addressed in future phases.